MALE PERSPECTIVES ON THE VALUE OF WOMEN AT WORK

 The roundtable conversations are currently being run based on voluntary contributions for leaders who may want to run initiatives internally and/or bring about changes in their organisations to share experiences and learning with leaders from a cross-section of organisations and gain insights into the processes I follow for Conversations.

-Get in touch if you are interested in participating or would like us to run one privately for you.
+or get in touch if you are interested in participating or would like us to run one privately for you.